open-telemetry/community/docs/how-to-configure-new-repository.md

 ## Policies

-Typically `master` branch is set as default.
+Typically `main` branch is set as default.
 And protected with the following
 policies:

 1. Enable `Require pull request reviews before merging` setting.
 Make sure